Razwand/dealing_with_docs/README.md

 - ✂️ 📃📃📃 Volume Fragmentation

-    This tool can be used to split a pdf volume with several pages to obtain subdocuments corresponding to single files originally integrate in the original pdf volume.
+    This tool can be used to split a pdf volume with several pages to obtain subdocuments corresponding to single files originally integrated in the big pdf volume.
     The difference between subdocuments is detected based on background changes, size changes and shield detection.
 Empty pages will be always discarded.

 ## Context